thewoolleyman/workstation/README.md

 # Jetbrains overridden settings
 * Appearance & Behavior -> Appearance -> Use custom font -> change to 14
-* Keymap -> Show F1, F2, etc. keys on the touch bar (checkbox at bottom - may not be on all/latest IDEs?).
 * Editor -> Color Scheme -> Darcula
 * Editor -> Color Scheme -> Ruby -> Line Continuation -> Background -> 3B3B3B
 * ~~Editor -> General -> Maximum Number of contents to keep in clipboard -> 100~~ (this doesn't exist anymore?)